francisojeah/0g-serving-broker/api/integration/README.md

       - Update `privateKeys` to the private key of your wallet for the 0G blockchain.

    2. Save the modified file as `./provider/config.local.yaml`.
+   3. Replace `#PORT#` in `docker-compose.yml` with the port you want to use.
+It should be the same as the port of `servingUrl` in `config.local.yaml`.
-   3. Start the provider broker
+   4. Start the provider broker

       ```sh
-      docker compose -f ./provider/docker-compose.yml up -d
+      docker compose -f ./docker-compose.yml up -d

-      # It costs around a few minutes to start, the broker will be listening on 127.0.0.1:3080
+      # It costs around a few minutes to start, the broker will be listening on 127.0.0.1:<PORT>
       ```

 2. Provider Registers the Service: